ps-george/FPGA-lab-EIE1/Blinkenlights/README.md

 ###Approach

 1. _Frequency divider:_ To achieve the frequency ~47.6837hz we had to decrease the frequency from the 50MHz supported by the DE0 development board.
 We did it by combining  __D flip-flops__.
 Each D flip-flop in the chain slows down the signal by one half.
 The first D flip-flop from 50MHz to 25MHz and so on.
-By sequentially connecting 20 of them we slow down the signal to the required frequency.
+By sequentially connecting 20 of them we slow down the signal to the required frequency of 50000000/2^20 = 47.6837.
 After creating our frequency divider, we created a symbol so that when connecting our devices we just simply feed our clock signal into the symbol.

 ![alt text](http://www.electronics-tutorials.ws/counter/cou1.gif?81223b)